Kove-Exchange/KOVE/readme.md

 KOVE is released under the terms of the MIT license.
 See LICENSE for more information or see https://opensource.org/licenses/MIT.

-KOVE uses open source software from OpenTrade.
+Kove uses open source software from OpenTrade.